 Be upfront about your time commitment

-GSoC is a job and needs an investment of about 30 hours a week.
+GSoC needs an investment of about 30 hours a week.
 If you know in advance that you'll need to take a couple of days of vacation/break during the Summer of Code, you should communicate that with your mentor beforehand and plan to make up for lost days.

 Regular meetings with your mentor